Install Active Directory Users and Computers via PowerShell

 Useful tip: How to Install Telnet via CMD or PowerShell in Windows 11

-While PowerShell is awesome for lots of Windows admin tasks, some folks might like the old-school Command Prompt (CMD) better.
-Even though CMD doesn’t have as many fancy commands as PowerShell, you can still use DISM (Deployment Image Servicing and Management) to add features.
-Here’s the CMD way to get ADUC:
+Although PowerShell is amazing for a lot of Windows admin tasks, some users might still prefer to use the old-school Command Prompt (CMD).
+Even though CMD doesn’t have as many fancy commands as PowerShell, you can still use DISM (Deployment Image Servicing and Management) to add features like ADUC.

 1. Open Command Prompt as an admin by pressing the Windows key, typing “cmd,” right-clicking on “Command Prompt,” and picking “Run as administrator”.